Search

 The truth

-Liver damage can be exacerbated by lifestyle choices such as consuming excessive alcohol or having a high fat diet or little exercise.
+In some people with hepatitis C, damage to the liver can be quite quick.
+However, this is not normally the case.
+Liver damage can be made worse by lifestyle choices such as consuming excessive amounts of alcohol or having a high fat diet or little exercise.

 The myth

-Everyone who has a tattoo or a piercing ends up getting infected with Hepatitis C
+Everyone who has a tattoo or a piercing ends up getting hepatitis C.

 The truth